rust-lang/book/nostarch/chapter10.md

 more functionality to callers of our function while preventing code duplication.

 Continuing with our `largest` function, Listing 10-4 shows two functions that both find the largest value in a slice.
+We'll then combine these into a single function that uses generics.

 Filename: src/main.rs